• Skip to primary navigation

 And moms and dads have to rest and replenish some days to prepare for all their awesome tasks ahead—and I mean awesome in the true sense of that word—both awe-inspiring and awesome in that you’re doing a good, noble thing by being your best mom and dad selves every day.

-And if there’s one dish on the planet I know that can replenish and restore mind, body, and soul, it’s a good, rich chicken stew.
+And if there’s one dish on the planet I know that can replenish and restore mind, body, and soul, it’s a good, rich chicken stew, especially this one, which requires only 45 minutes cooking time.

 Why Busy Moms and Dads Will Love Chicken Potato Stew